Multifocal contact lenses for presbyopia

 Today, soft multifocal contacts can also correct astigmatism by using a toric lens design.
 The lenses achieve the proper rotational positioning on the eye with unequal thickness zones in the lens to create a prism ballast effect (similar to that on a translating GP multifocal).

 Hybrid multifocal contact lenses also correct most types of astigmatism.

 Until you have a contact lens fitting, there's no way to know for sure if you'll be able to successfully adapt to wearing multifocal contact lenses.
 If multifocal lenses aren't comfortable or don't give you adequate vision, a monovision contact lens fitting may be a good alternative.

-Monovision uses your dominant eye for distance vision and the non-dominant eye for near vision.
+In a monovision fitting, your dominant eye is fitted with a lens for optimum distance vision and your non-dominant eye is fitted with a lens optimized for near vision.
 Right-handed people tend to be right-eye dominant and left-handed folks left-eye dominant.
 But your eye care professional will perform testing to make that determination.

 Usually, single vision contact lenses are used for monovision.
 One advantage here is that single vision lenses are less costly to replace, lowering your annual contact lens expenses.

-But in some cases, better results can be achieved using a single vision lens on the dominant eye for distance vision and a multifocal lens on the other eye for intermediate and near vision.
+In some cases, better visual results can be achieved using a single vision lens on the dominant eye for distance vision and a multifocal lens on the other eye for intermediate and near vision.

 To increase your chances of success with multifocal contact lenses, it's important to manage your expectations.
 These lenses usually won't be able to match the clarity you get with bifocal or progressive eyeglass lenses.
-It's also very likely you will still need single vision eyeglasses or reading glasses for specific tasks like driving at night or reading small print.
+Also, it's possible you will still need single vision eyeglasses or reading glasses for specific tasks like driving at night or reading small print.

-But it's reasonable to expect multifocal contact lenses to give you very acceptable vision for 80 percent of your daily activities, and without the need for supplemental eyeglasses.
+But it's reasonable to expect multifocal contact lenses to give you acceptable vision for most of your daily activities, without the need for supplemental eyeglasses.